Wind power in Canada: Public opinion

 Despite this general support for the concept of wind power in the public at large, local opposition often exists, primarily from residents concerned about visual and light pollution, noise or reduced property values.
-The construction of wind turbines has a negative effect on rural communities, owing to the fact that landowners who receive payments to allow wind turbines on their land are seen as sellouts who are unconcerned with the wind turbine's effect on their neighbours.
+The construction of wind turbines has a negative effect on rural communities, since landowners who receive payments to allow wind turbines on their land are seen as sellouts who are unconcerned with the wind turbine's effect on their neighbours.
 Public opposition has had the desired effect in some cases, aborting or delaying construction of wind turbines.
 This opposition has been described as a case of NIMBYism.

-Complicating matters further is wind energy's association with high electricity costs in Ontario.
-Due to increasing hydro prices some attribute to the Green Energy Act, many Ontarians are turning to alternative sources of energy to meet their needs, such as propane and the burning of wood.

 Several wind farms in Canada have become tourist attractions, to the surprise of the owners.

 Proposed future strategies

 Wind farms on crown land

 Some rural communities want Alberta to grant companies the right to develop wind farms on leased Crown land.

 Wind Vision 2025

 In 2008, the Canadian Wind Energy Association (CanWEA), a non-profit trade association, outlined a future strategy for wind energy that would reach a capacity of 55,000 MW by 2025, fulfilling 20% of the country's energy needs.
 The plan, Wind Vision 2025, could create over 50,000 jobs and represent around CDN$165 million annual revenue.
 If achieved, CanWEA's target would make the country a major player in the wind power sector and would create around CDN$79 billion of investment.
 It would also save an estimated 17 megatonnes of greenhouse gas emissions annually.

 CanWEA recommended to add 500 MW of capacity in Quebec each year from 2018 to 2025.